sswietoniowski/learning-docker-and-kubernates-and-terraform/02_building_and_running_your_1st_docker_app/README.md

 Last part of the image name is version.
 We can use any versioning scheme we want.

+While pushing the image to the registry we should consider using 2FA (2 Factor Authentication).
+If so, we might need to use `docker login` command to login to the registry, and create an access token for the image push.

 ## Run an Application Container

 ## Communicate between multiple Containers